Kokonico/ObjLog/README.md

 ## Notice

-this repo is a living repository, and the master branch is not guaranteed to be stable.
-If you want to use this library in a project, please use a release version, or a tagged commit. it is always in the works, and new features are being added all the time!
+This repo is a living repository, and the master branch is not guaranteed to be stable.
+If you want to use this library in a project, please use a release version, or a tagged commit.
+It is always in the works, and new features are being added all the time!

 ## what is this?
 This is a logging library for python.
 It is designed to be simple to use, and easy to understand.